JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 [//]: # (title: Create a multiplatform app using Ktor and SQLDelight)

-This tutorial demonstrates how to use Android Studio to create a mobile application for iOS and Android using Kotlin Multiplatform.
+This tutorial demonstrates how to use Android Studio to create an advanced mobile application for iOS and Android using Kotlin Multiplatform.
 This application is going to:

 * retrieve data over the internet from the public [SpaceX API](https://docs.spacexdata.com/?version=latest) using Ktor,